 What about fitness technology?
-Everything from simple apps to activity tracker metrics to Instagram pics can help tech-loving clients re-engage their motivation to stay active.
+Everything from fitness apps to activity tracker metrics to Instagram pics can help tech-loving clients re-engage their motivation to stay active.
+Especially during these stressful times with the coronavirus, where clients might need the motivation the most.
 Here are a few suggestions.

 Consider Fitness Apps with Incentives